northstowekarate/northstowekarate.github.io/posts/2024/07/10/index.md

 ---
 layout: base.njk
-title: Northstowe Karate Club - Our second training session
+title: Northstowe Karate Club | Our second training session
-description: In our second session we did a quick recap and then focused on rising block, ensuring the arm is in the correct position.
+description: In our second session we did a quick recap and then focused on rising block, ensuring the blocking arm is in the correct position.
 We ended with kihon kata.
 date: 2024-07-10
 ---
-# Second session
+# Northstowe Karate Club's Second session

 *Important Announcement*: Please let me know in advance if you're planning on attending next week (Wednesday 17th July).
 Only half the hall is available and we will have limited space.
 I will have to limit numbers.
 Please send me an [email](mailto:info@northstowekarate.com) if you plan on attending and I will let you know if you can attend.